Dixie (song): In popular culture

-Carol Moseley Braun, the first black woman in the Senate and only black senator at the time, claimed Senator Jesse Helms whistled "Dixie" while in an elevator with her soon after the 1993 Senate vote on the Confederate flag insignia.

 Performers who choose to sing "Dixie" today usually remove the black dialect and combine the song with other pieces.
-For example, Rene Marie's jazz version mixes "Dixie" with "Strange Fruit", a Billie Holiday song about a lynching.
-Mickey Newbury's "An American Trilogy" (often performed by Elvis Presley) combines "Dixie" with the Union's "Battle Hymn of the Republic" (also called "From Dixie with Love") and the negro spiritual "All My Trials".
-Bob Dylan also recorded a version of the song for the 2003 film Masked and Anonymous.
+For example, René Marie's jazz version mixes "Dixie" with "Strange Fruit", a Billie Holiday song about a lynching.
+Mickey Newbury's "An American Trilogy" (often performed by Elvis Presley) combines "Dixie" with the Union's "Battle Hymn of the Republic" and the negro spiritual "All My Trials".

-The character Ian Malcolm from Michael Crichton's novel The Lost World (1995) sings lines from the song while in a morphine-induced stupor.

 For many white Southerners, "Dixie," like the Confederate flag, is a symbol of Southern heritage and identity.
 Until somewhat recently, a few Southern universities including the University of Mississippi maintained the "Dixie" fight song, coupled with the Rebel mascot and the Confederate battle flag school symbol, which led to protests.
 Confederate heritage websites regularly feature the song, and Confederate heritage groups routinely sing "Dixie" at their gatherings.
-In his song "Dixie on My Mind," country musician Hank Williams, Jr., cites the absence of "Dixie" on Northern radio stations as an example of how Northern culture pales in comparison to its Southern counterpart.
+In his song "Dixie on My Mind," country musician Hank Williams Jr. cites the absence of "Dixie" on Northern radio stations as an example of how Northern culture pales in comparison to its Southern counterpart.

-The 2008 video game Fallout 3 has Dixie as one of the songs played on the Enclave Radio.